 Steve Howard was very candid about his pathway into the police and shared his views on the importance of looking after personal mental health and wellbeing.
 Jenny Payne reminded participants who may be the first on the scene at a death, that “little errors have massive implications” and to check and double check the smaller details when dealing with the deceased.
 Craig Saunders reiterated the panel’s advice for ‘space for thought’ and reflecting and learning in a challenging environment, sharing his own experiences as a Direct Entry Superintendent.

-The Police Now Alumni panel comprising PC Jacqui Coleman (Bedfordshire Police), PC Stephanie Ukpelukpe (Metropolitan Police) and PC Tom Byrne (West Midlands Police), facilitated by TDC Sascha Eady (Metropolitan Police), encouraged participants to take opportunities, have faith in themselves and to make the most of their energy and passion for policing.
+The Police Now Alumni panel comprising PC Jacqui Coleman (Bedfordshire Police), PC Stephanie Ukpelukpe (Metropolitan Police) and PC Tom Byrne (West Midlands Police), facilitated by a TDC from the Metropolitan Police, encouraged participants to take opportunities, have faith in themselves and to make the most of their energy and passion for policing.
 Julie Onwukegu, Police Now’s Head of the Summer Academy, led a feedback and reflection session for participants to discuss and suggest ideas to improve future training.

 Kathryn Perrara opening discussions on meanings of power